 Motocross Riders Please Note: The Competitions Committee have passed a ruling that ALL riders wishing to compete in motocross meetings with electronic timing will be required to purchase, and use, a number for the season - NO NUMBER, NO ENTRY

 You will also NOT be allowed to ride with a number other than your reserved number on your machine.

-Numbers 1 – 50 are kept for experts only.
-Number 1 is reserved for the Centre Champion; as there was no champion in 2020, number 1 will not be issued.
+Numbers 1 – 20 are kept for experts only.
+Number 1 is reserved for the Centre Champion.

-In the last 5 years this scheme has enabled the ACU Eastern, on behalf of riders, to make donations totalling £17,250 to the chosen charities.
+In the last 7 years this scheme has enabled the ACU Eastern, on behalf of riders, to make donations totalling over £24,500 to the chosen charities.